dbalikhin/Sarifintown/README.md

 - Uses Browser File System API to read source code files (read-only access)
 - Import SARIF files via drag-and-drop or file picker.
 - Extract and highlight code snippets for each finding with PrismJS.
-- Show full code flows via
+- Show full code flows
 - Responsive UI built with MudBlazor.
 - Group and filter results by severity, rule and file path.